 When testing the ease of use, our main consideration was how easily photos went into the album and how well they stayed there.
 Sometimes these two factors were directly in contrast with each other since a bigger photo sleeve could translate to easier photo insertion and poor photo restraint.
 The Recutm 4X6 Album is an excellent example of this.
 The photo sleeves are large enough to make it super easy to slide a photo in but are also so big that the vertical photos slide out of their designated pockets while just casually slipping through.
 Not to mention that because the sleeves are bigger, the photos don't stay centered and can appear to be out of order while still in their sleeve.

-The Ywlake 4X6 Album is the same style of album but has smaller sleeves, making it a little more difficult to insert the photos, but not by any considerable margin.
+The Ywlake 4X6 Album is the same album style but has smaller sleeves, making it a little more challenging to insert the photos, but not by any considerable margin.
 The smaller sleeves help keep the photos in place more successfully.

 The scrapbook style albums, such as the Pioneer Magnetic Self Stick 3-Ring and the Totocan Self Adhesive excelled in this category.
-Although inserting the photos or other keepsakes was not as straightforward as with an album with standard sleeves, once the photos are in, they aren't going to be shaken out.
-Not without your purposeful effort.
+Although inserting the photos or other keepsakes was not as straightforward as with an album with standard sleeves, once the photos are in, they aren't going to be shaken out, at least not without purposeful effort.

 — Liv Mertens